chriswebb/Linode-Dynamic-DNS/README.md

 # Linode-Dynamic-DNS
 Dynamic script to update Linode's Managed DNS from a MikroTik router.

+## Add the following script to the Scripts on the router.

 ```
 # Linode automatic Dynamic DNS update